ErazerBrecht/CodeGenie/README.md

 Required:
 * name: string, name of the user (e.g. John Smith) *is unique field*
 * password: string, encrypted password (encrypted with bCrypt)
-* class: string, current class enrollment of the user (e.g. 1EA1)
+* class: string, current class enrolment of the user (e.g. 1EA1)
 * course: string, course the user is in. (e.g. Programming Principles)

 Defaults: